Sunmeifang12my/learning-elm/README.md

 * Has function argument destructuring
 * Has auto currying (partially apply a function by passing only some of its arguments)

+## Strengths

+* Pragmatic and simple
+* Convention over configuration
+* Developer and beginner friendly with very good developer ergonomics.
+Compiler is very helpful.
+* Great tooling
+* Draws on strengths of functional programming, static type checking, and Haskell
+* Draws of many of the best ideas in frameworks like React and reactive programming.
+Also borrows async ideas from Erlang.

 ## Examples

 ```elm